Who doesn’t want happiness?

 No amount of money or material possessions will change our lives to one of happiness.

-It’s a choice we make daily, ignoring what may be happening around us.
+It’s a choice we make daily, despite what may be happening around us.

 The more often you choose to be happy, the happier you will be.